SlappyPenguin/antsolver/README.md

 ...

-## Planned Improvements
+## Planned Upgrades
-Improvements for the next iteration of the solver:
+Upgrades for the next iteration of the solver:

 - Merge game generation with training by branching chance actions in MCCFR
 - Implement regret-based pruning to speed up blueprint and search